giesse/simple-chatgpt/README.md

 python chatgpt.py --conversation conversations/my-conversation.yaml
 ```

 The conversation will be saved to a YAML file in the `conversations` directory.
-To save the conversation and exit, type `quit` at the prompt.
+To save the conversation and exit, type `/quit` at the prompt.

 ## License